 How to get an Orrick training contract

-The firm doesn't have a vacation scheme, but it does run four open days each year; the application form for these is the same as that for a training contract.
-There are four or five training contracts on offer each year, but according to recruitment director Halina Kasprowiak, the number might increase in years to come.
+The firm doesn't have a vacation scheme, but it does run three or four open days each year; the application form for these is the same as that for a training contract.
+Orrick has recently increased the number of training contracts on offer each year from just four to six to eight.

 Applicants are asked to flag any language skills and detail their work experience.
 “We're open about that,” says Kasprowiak.
 “You could have worked for a high-street solicitor or spent time at a set of chambers; it doesn’t have to be experience in a City practice, or even specific legal experience.
-Having worked in a pub or a shop doesn’t mean you don't have transferable skills relevant to City practice.”
+Having worked in a pub or a shop doesn’t mean you don't have transferable skills relevant to a City practice.”